mattmacleod/recipe-book/recipes/tomato-mozzarella-dip.md

 steps:
   - Pre-heat the oven to 200℃
   - Combine cream cheese, mozzarella, and half of the vinaigrette in a medium, oven-safe dish.
 Mix thoroughly to make sure everything is evenly distributed.
 Even out the surface with a spatula.
   - Chop the cherry tomatoes in half, and arrange cut-side-down on top of the dip.
-Drizzle remaining vinaigratte and season.
+Drizzle remaining vinaigrette and season.
   - Bake for 15 minutes, or until the tomatoes have started to soften and the dip is heated through.
   - Sprinkle the parmesan on top and return to the oven until melted and slightly golden.
-  - Serve with some custry white bread.
+  - Serve with some crusty white bread.

 ---